How to simply track Google Ad campaigns in Freshsales CRM

-Do you have an idea which of your Google Ad campaigns are bringing most of your leads, customers, and opportunities?
 If your answer is no, how do you determine which campaigns to continue and which ones to drop?

 What is Attributer?

 Every time a visitor arrives at your site, Attributer looks at some technical data to identify where they came from.
-Each visitor is then categorized into a series of channels: paid search, paid social, organic search, etc. Attributer then stores this information as a cookie in the visitor’s browser.
+Each visitor is then categorized into a series of channels: Paid Search, Paid Social, Organic Search, etc. Attributer then stores this information as a cookie in the visitor’s browser.

 And when that visitor submits a form on your site, Attributer passes the channel information into Freshsales CRM alongside the lead’s information that they entered in your form (e.g., name, email, company, etc.)